lorikayman/RebisTheory/src/lib/rebis_theory.md

 Those warriors are associated in popular culture with animal names and symbols, but also rage, as berserkers.

 While the general relation may not lead, currently, to any direct conclusion, what seems more plausible in this context, is the potential _celtic origin of Spiral Order_.
 Within this observation, symbol of a spiral is also recognized, primarily on [Raider Tunic](https://wiki.spiralknights.com/Raider_Tunic), varionts of which preemptively establish a link between term `firestorm` and fire or ash (`Treasure is at your fingertips and ash in your wake with this soot laden coat` - [Firestorm Raider Tunic](https://wiki.spiralknights.com/Firestorm_Raider_Tunic#Firestorm_Raider_Tunic)).
-The design of shoulder pads for riaders so far into the past, with no modern technolgy suggests that _symbol of a spiral is incorporated into the designs, as deeply integrated into past Isoran culture_.
+The design of shoulder pads for riders so far into the past, with no modern technolgy suggests that _symbol of a spiral is incorporated into the designs, as deeply integrated into past Isoran culture_.

 Spiral Order armors and uniforms resemble cultural image of central to western european armor prior to 15th century, apart from more directly modern instances, such as [padded armor](https://wiki.spiralknights.com/Padded_Armor) without its 5-star upgrades (such as [Sacred Sentinel line of armors](https://wiki.spiralknights.com/Sacred_Snakebite_Sentinel_Armor)).